 Public NAT gateways and private NAT gateways are used in different scenarios to provide network address translation (NAT).

-Public NAT gateways provide network address translation (NAT) with 10 Gbit/s of bandwidth for servers in a Virtual Private Cloud (VPC), such as Elastic Cloud Servers (ECSs), Bare Metal Servers (BMSs), and Workspace desktops, or servers that connect to a VPC through Direct Connect or Virtual Private Network (VPN) in local data centers, allowing these servers to share elastic IP addresses (EIPs) to access the Internet or to provide services accessible from the Internet.
+Public NAT gateways provide NAT with 20 Gbit/s of bandwidth for ECSs and BMSs in a VPC, or servers in on-premises data centers that connect to a VPC through Direct Connect or Virtual Private Network (VPN), allowing these servers to share elastic IP addresses (EIPs) to access the Internet or to provide services accessible from the Internet.

-Public NAT gateways support source NAT (SNAT) and destination NAT (DNAT).
+Public NAT gateways offer source NAT (SNAT) and destination NAT (DNAT).

-- After an external subnet IP address is associated with an SNAT rule, multiple servers across AZs in a VPC can share the external subnet IP address to access an on-premises data center or a remote VPC.
+- SNAT enables multiple servers within one AZ or across multiple AZs in a VPC to share a transit IP address to access on-premises data centers or other VPCs.

-- DNAT enables servers that share the same external subnet IP address in a VPC to provide services accessible from an on-premises data center or a remote VPC through the IP address or port mapping.
+- DNAT enables servers that share the same transit IP address in a VPC to provide services accessible from on-premises data centers or other VPCs.

 How Do I Access the NAT Gateway Service?

 Use APIs if you need to integrate NAT Gateway into your own system solution.
 For details, see the NAT Gateway API Reference.